NMI’s RESOURCE CENTER for musical theatre writers

 INSIDER TIPS AND ADVICE

-How to Get NO Feedback from Elise: Vlog 28 – CHARACTER DEVELOPMENT – FIFTH BUSINESS
+How to Get NO Feedback from Elise: Vlog 29 – CHARACTER DEVELOPMENT – FUNNY BUT TRUE

-The 28th post in the video blog from NMI Artistic Director Elise Dewsberry - How to Get NO Feedback from Elise.
-Part 3 in a short series on CHARACTER DEVELOPMENT - this one cautioning against creating a character who is only there to serve a plot purpose - also known as “FIFTH BUSINESS”.
+The 29th post in the video blog from NMI Artistic Director Elise Dewsberry - How to Get NO Feedback from Elise.
+Part 4 in a short series on CHARACTER DEVELOPMENT - this one urging you to make sure your comic character moments are funny but also TRUE.

 To see more fom this series, subscribe to the vlog at http://nmi.org/nmi-resources/elises-video-blog/